 On the 10th July 1915, having obviously resigned themselves to the fact that it was now unlikely any trace of Winifred would be found, Thomas, Martha, and Doris Barker embarked on the

 New York at Liverpool, arriving in New York harbour on the 18th July, and from there they travelled to their home in Trenton.
-They were accompanied throughout the journey by the Brammers, who were also returning to Trenton.
+They were accompanied on this journey by the Brammer family.

 At the moment the Lusitania was first struck the Barkers and Brammers were at lunch in the second class saloon.